godotjs/GodotJS/docs/godotjs_scripts.md

 }
 ```

+> [!NOTE]
+> The class must be exported as `default`, otherwise the script will not recognized as Godot class extension.

-Attach the compiled file to a Node:
+Compile the typescript source into javascript, and attach the compiled script to a Node:

 ![attach a script](./assets/attach_script.png)

 ## Exported Variables
-TODO
+WRITE SOMETHING HERE

 ## Signals
-TODO
+WRITE SOMETHING HERE

 ## Reloading
-TODO
+WRITE SOMETHING HERE